 You will be hard-pressed to read a blog about marketing trends that doesn't include a mention of storytelling.
 We know that in the world of digital marketing, there are endless blogs, guides, tip sheets, and more, so here's a straightforward resource that will help you start implementing digital storytelling in your marketing mix today.

 Before you dive in, it's important to make sure that you have a baseline understanding of digital storytelling and how it can be used in a corporate setting.

 What is Digital Storytelling?

-While storytelling in it's traditional form has been around since the beginning of time, digital storytelling is the practice of taking the best elements of storytelling and bring them to life online.
+While storytelling in its traditional form has been around since the beginning of time, digital storytelling is the practice of taking the best elements of storytelling and bringing them to life online.
 Digital stories can take many forms, but the most common types include video, interactive websites, online games, and podcasts.

 The Elements of Digital Storytelling

 - Point of View: What is the main takeaway and perspective of the story?

 - A Dramatic Question: What is the key question that will hold the viewer's attention throughout the story?

 - Emotional Content: What are the serious issues that connect the audience with your story and make it come alive?

 - The Gift of Voice: How can you personify the story to help the audience better understand the context?